zoobc/zoobc-core/readme.md

 ### Install
 - clone the repository.
 - Dep user: run `dep ensure -v --vendor-only` to install the dependencies read from Gopkg.toml only.
-- Go mod user: `go mod vendor` to generate vendor directory which is should download the packages from `Gopkg.toml` or read from project recursively
+- Go mod user: `go mod download` to generate vendor directory which is should download the packages from `Gopkg.toml` or read from project recursively
 - run `git submodule update --init --recursive --remote` to update / fetch submodule.

 VSCode go modules support with this config: